Tmeister/wp-api-jwt-auth/readme.txt

 ### REQUIREMENTS

 #### WP REST API V2
+Since [WordPress 4.7](https://codex.wordpress.org/Version_4.7_) this step is not needed anymore, the WP REST API was merged into the core in that version.

 This plugin was conceived to extend the [WP REST API V2](https://github.com/WP-API/WP-API) plugin features and, of course, was built on top of it.